Stephen Strange (Marvel Cinematic Universe): Earth-838's Supreme Strange

 In an alternate reality known as Earth-838, Strange is a member of the Illuminati.
 However, his reckless misuse of the Darkhold in his effort to defeat Thanos creates an "incursion" which destroyed another universe.
 He was executed by Black Bolt, making Karl Mordo the new Sorcerer Supreme of Earth-838.
-Upon his demise, the Illuminati lied to the world by telling them that Strange sacrificed himself to kill Thanos, and a statue was erected in his honor at the New York Sanctum, bestowing him the title of "Earth's Mightiest Hero".
+Upon Strange's demise, the Illuminati lied to the world by telling them that he sacrificed himself to kill Thanos, and a statue was erected in his honor at the New York Sanctum, bestowing him the title of "Earth's Mightiest Hero".